High-speed quantum networking by ship

 Quantum memories are installed in Twenty-foot Equivalent Unit (TEU) containers, the standard shipping unit with an internal volume of 40 m$^3$.
 We assume that 1 m$^3$ is occupied by quantum memories and the remaining 39 m$^3$ is reserved for power, refrigeration, and control infrastructure.
 Each of these units is the quantum equivalent of a memorystick.
 More efficient protocols may be achievable under different assumptions, but for simplicity we assume a single, dedicated Very Large Container Ship (VLCS)-class container ship with a capacity of $10^4$ TEU.
 We consider a shipping channel between Japan and the United States, with freight terminals acting as primary network nodes for traditional repeater networks deployed in each country, as shown in Figure \ref{fig:transport}.
-Allowing for local transport and maintenance, this channel requires a one-way transport time of 20 days \footnote{http://www.jocsailings.com/}.
+Allowing for local transport and maintenance, this channel requires a one-way transport time of 20 days [http://www.joc.com/sailings, "Journal of Commerce, sailing schedules", (2016) (Date of access:01/07/2014)].